vagrawal/gsoc-progress/vagrawal/progress.md

 # 14 July

 There were still bugs in the LM part and I fixed them.
 Now it is producing possible and likely sentences.
 Also, Integrated LM in train.
 Now I am only training where there is no out of vocabulary words.
 Also did more modularization of the code.

+# 15 July

+Read and thought about many things regarding what we can do in CTC.
+Also started a small parallel CTC code.
+Will commit later.